alymcu/Spark-Plug-Tester/README.md

 - I used two Renault coils for testing

 - The image of the coil can be seen in the figure below

+Renault Coil
 ![image](https://github.com/alymcu/Spark-Plug-Tester/assets/17362162/c663b73f-b4a3-4ecf-b5fa-af4ed3f20cba)

 - The input voltage of both boards is provided with a 12V 2A power supply

-The figure below shows the initial test with a coil at a frequency of 200 Hz with a pulse width of 30%
+- The figure below shows the initial test with a coil at a frequency of 200 Hz with a pulse width of 30%

+Initial Test Photo
 ![IMG_A08DB735E6F6-1](https://github.com/alymcu/Spark-Plug-Tester/assets/17362162/9b066943-5364-4dda-935a-bb6160bf6eb8)